ssami/genre-detector/README.md

 Here is where all the ugly training work happens.
 I'm not a researcher by trade, but I know my way roughly around fastText and Pandas.
 I chose fastText because I've worked with it before and I wanted a pretty good classification model focused on text.

 Other things I want to do:
+1. Monitoring the model performance; have an option to build a bad model and have it go through CI/CD and see how it messes up the inference metrics
 1. doc2vec and calculate document cosine similarity so I finally gain enough experience working with it.
-2. Clustering -- how does that work/help here and how accurate would that be?
+1. Clustering -- how does that work/help here and how accurate would that be?
 Would be fun to work on unsupervised learning.

 ## Inference (Code WIP)